Procaseycash/checkpoint/README.md

 ```

 ## DISTANCE MATRIX API_KEY
-Please change the API_KEY from `config/app.config.ts` to a paid version API_KEY as the one in use is limited to few request/day.
+Please change the API_KEY from `config/app.config.ts` to a paid version API_KEY as the one in use is limited but can run through the test.

 ## Support